kommuna/vicky/README.md

 # What is this?
-This is vicky - friendly PHP JIRA to Slack robot.
+This is Vicky - a friendly PHP JIRA to Slack robot.
-Created for make easy and comfortable notification of any changes in JIRA to Slack.
+It sends notification about JIRA ticket updates to Slack.

-This library can receive and parse data from JIRA webhook, convert it into messages and send it to Slack.
+This library can receive and parse data from JIRA webhook, convert it into easily readable messages and send them off to the approriate (configurable) user or channel in Slack.
-It is possible to setup Slack bot for more functionality, by creating new webhooks and commands.
-And it is possible to write event listeners for work with received data from JIRA.
+It comes loaded with a few [default listeners](#default-listeners) for the most common scenarios, but you can [extend it](#customizing) with your own custom logic too.

 # Installation
 To install this library clone the code from GitHub and run `composer install` in the root folder.